 A few months ago I tried out Minecraft for the first time.
 I downloaded the free (lite) version of the app and tried to get to work, not having any idea whatsoever what I was supposed to be doing.
-Oh, I got out the hammer and started demolishing as much of the world as I could, but I figured that couldn’t be all there was to this hugely popular game.
-I then figured out how to build basic structures, like walls, (this was only the lite version, remember) and realized I could pretty much do whatever I wanted to do.
-However, I also realized it was going to take a whole lot of time I didn’t have if I really wanted to invest myself in this world-building game and make something creative.
+Oh, I got out the hammer and started demolishing as much of the world as I could.
+I figured that couldn’t be all there was to this hugely popular game.
+I figured out how to build basic structures, like walls, (this was only the lite version, remember) and realized I could pretty much do whatever I wanted to do.
+However, I also realized it was going to take a whole lot of time I didn’t have.
+If I really wanted to invest myself in this world-building game and make something creative.
 So, I deleted it off of my phone and didn’t think about it again until last week when I read about how Denmark uses Minecraft.

 That Had To Take A While…